 By providing opportunities to learn new skills and contribute, Madison Fields hopes to foster increased confidence, self-esteem, and independence.
 In addition, our on-site therapeutic and educational programs aim to help each person become their best self.

 An interdependent community of people who are working toward a shared vision fosters an environment of trust and belonging.
-It is within this environment that meaningful relationships can be forged and where sense of belonging can deepen.
+It is within this environment that meaningful relationships can be forged and where a sense of belonging can deepen.

-Finally, safe and easy access to beautiful natural spaces and farm animals provide opportunities for people to connect with the natural world in ways that may be difficult to for some to do with other people.
+Finally, safe and easy access to beautiful natural spaces and farm animals provide opportunities for people to connect with the natural world in ways that may be difficult for some to do with other people.
 The relationships built with the land and animals can nurture curiosity, reduce anxiety, and provide a greater sense of independence.

 We Grow Together

 At Madison Fields, we believe in the power of Growing Together.
 As we move forward in the coming months and years toward the realization of our vision of community, we hope to share the lessons and knowledge we gain with others who are wanting to grow with us.
 With nature as our guide and love in our hearts, we are excited to realize our potential.
-We invite you to join with us as we build a better future.
+We invite you to join us as we build a better future.

 Jonathan is a resident filmmaker, artist, and storyteller who uses his talents to help people reimagine what the world could be.
 He loves being a part of the Madison Fields community and is looking forward growing with it.